-The summary of the main ideas and all other aspects subsumed under I. reflect on the paper as such (cf. Stickel-Wolf & Wolf 2013: 207).
+The summary of the main ideas and all other aspects listed under I. reflect on the paper as such (cf. Stickel-Wolf & Wolf 2013: 207).
 The outlook, however, is a part of the conclusion that does not focus on what has been done but goes a step further by tracing (possible) future developments (cf. Rossig & Prätsch 2005:76).
-It depends on the topic whether it makes sense to give an outlook or not.
+Whether or not it makes sense to provide an outlook depends on the topic.

 One of the most frequently asked questions concerns the approximate length of the conclusion.
 Although there is no universal standard as such, you can derive the length of the conclusion from the total length of the paper.

 Thus, the total length serves as the basis for calculating the length of the conclusion (cf. Stickel-Wolf & Wolf 2013: 207; Brauner & Vollmer 2004: 117).

 For a Bachelor’s thesis, it is recommended that the conclusion be two- to three-pages in length (cf. Samac, Prenner & Schwetz 2014: 74).
 In contrast, it is sufficient to conclude a seminar paper with a few sentences and a short closing remark (cf. Brauner & Vollmer 2004: 117).

 Here are a few examples showing the language use in a conclusion—i.e. how to report, comment, or speculate on your findings (based on Hewings 1993 as quoted in Paltridge & Starfield 2007: 152–153).

 Below is a short list of what to focus on and what to avoid in your conclusion.

 - Take enough time to write your conclusion

 - Keep in mind that the conclusion will impact the overall judgement of your text